-Getting your digital business ready for the holidays is a lot like getting you and your home ready for the holidays.
-Think about it; you probably started thinking about holiday shopping lists and cards back in September or October, and you’ll start putting up decorations at the end of November and into December.
+As we head towards the end of this unprecedented year, it seems the 2020 holiday season is met with even more anticipation than usual.
+Getting your digital business ready for the holidays is a lot like getting you and your home prepared for the holidays.
+Think about it; you probably have started thinking about holiday shopping lists and cards back in September or October, and you’ll start putting up decorations at the end of November and into December.
 That lines up nicely with when you need to start planning, prepping, and executing your holiday campaigns.
-And it’s totally fine (maybe even preferable) to get into the holiday spirit sooner than that!
-I mean, you want to actually enjoy the holidays, right?
+And while this holiday season looks very different than ever before, there’s still plenty of ways to get into the holiday spirit and set your site up for success.

 1. Prep your holiday shopping lists | Create a marketing plan

 - Set your goals.
-During this time of year, marketing goals usually include increasing sales X percent or reaching 4th quarter projections.
+Marketing goals usually include increasing sales X percent or reaching 4th quarter projections during this time of year.
 But you may want your marketing to also increase customer loyalty, brand recognition, and repeat sales.
 Regardless of your goals, set them early to keep your team focused.

 - Choose your marketing tactics.
 Determine what marketing channels have been the most effective for your business in the past.
 Have you seen positive responses from paid ads?
 Do your social posts get a lot of clicks?
 Or do you see the most sales from your email list?
 Depending on your budget, you may choose to focus on one tactic or use a combination of paid search, social, content marketing, and email.

 - Create a promotional calendar.
 This should include all blog posts, social posts, email blasts, paid search ads, and any other on-site advertising (banners, pop-ups, etc.).
 Pro tip: the best time to start social advertising is three weeks before Thanksgiving.

 - Develop your festive creative.
 Get your design and copy teams together and start putting together all the necessary creative pieces.
 Make sure your creative team understands your marketing objectives so they can help you reach specific goals.